- Lovely, bright color screen

-The screen on the Mi Band 6 was very good and now Xiaomi is going bigger, brighter and offering something that's bumped up the resolution too.
-It's jumped from a 1.56-inch AMOLED display to a 1.62-inch one with an improved 192 x 490 pixel resolution that maxes out at 500 nits of brightness.
+The screen on the Mi Band 6 was very good and now Xiaomi is going bigger, and brighter and offering something that's bumped up the resolution too.
+It's jumped from a 1.56-inch AMOLED display to a 1.62-inch one with an improved 192 x 490-pixel resolution that maxes out at 500 nits of brightness.

-There's no doubting it's a lovely, colourful display that's responsive (with some minor lag) and does support the ability to be used in an always-on mode.
+There's no doubt it's a lovely, colorful display that's responsive (with some minor lag) and does support the ability to be used in an always-on mode.
 Is it a significantly better screen in the way that alters your experience of using it?
 We'd say no. Xiaomi says visibility has improved, but we can't say we massively noticed a change on that front.

-Screens is something Xiaomi does well on its trackers and if you like the idea of a fitness tracker with a bright, high quality color screen, the Mi Band 7 does deliver that.
+Screens are something Xiaomi does well on its trackers and if you like the idea of a fitness tracker with a bright, high-quality color screen, the Mi Band 7 does deliver that.

-It still use a proprietary magnetic pogo-style charging cable that does still feels a bit too flimsy for our liking and feels easy to knock out of place.
+It still uses a proprietary magnetic pogo-style charging cable that still feels a bit too flimsy for our liking and feels easy to knock out of place.

 Xiaomi Mi Band 7: Sports tracking

 The Mi Band 7 is a fitness tracker first and foremost, but it's seeking to offer more than something that deals in steps, sleep, and heart rate.
 It now wants to offer 'professional workout analysis' to put it in Xiaomi's words.